 3 Ways to Use Mobile to Maximize Trade Show Lead Capture

-- Tablet kiosks – If you plan to have a lot of booth traffic and not as much staff, tablet kiosks are a great way to use mobile in your trade show booth to allow booth attendees to engage with your brand on their own terms.
+- Tablet kiosks – If you plan to have a lot of booth traffic and not as much staff, tablet kiosks are a great way to go.
+The use of mobiles in your trade show booth will allow booth attendees to engage with your brand on their own terms.
 Many brands set up tablet kiosks in their trade show booth to collect data and let attendees participate in digital programs.

 - Mobile data collection – Allow your trade show staff to use their mobile phones or provide them with iPads to allow them to engage attendees and capture leads’ contact information right on their device.
 As mentioned above, you want to remove the friction from collecting the data, as well as, getting that data into your CRM.
 If you collect lead data digitally you can export it and upload it into your CRM without someone having to manually enter it in.

-- Text attendees – More and more brands are turning to text message to cut through the clutter, especially when trying to deliver digital materials to attendees in the moment while they are engaging with you in your trade show booth.
+- Text attendees – More and more brands are turning to text message to cut through the clutter.
+This is especially the case when trying to deliver digital materials to attendees at the moment while they are engaging with you in your trade show booth.
 Text is a great way to use mobile to provide attendees with branded digital materials that they can access from their own phone (and refer back to long after they’ve left your booth).

 Critical Lead Data to Collect at Trade Shows

 Not all data is created equal.
 Certain data points are absolutely essential to collect as part of your trade show lead capture initiative.
 As mentioned above, you only want to capture the data that is absolutely critical.
 For most trade show lead capture, we recommend collecting the following data points: